 1. Need housework help?
 Do whatever it takes to hire a cleaning person.
 Don’t immediately assume that you can’t afford such a service.
 If necessary, take on part-time employment just to pay for a cleaning person.
 Look at it this way: Housecleaning is a part-time job for which you are poorly suited.
 Why not take on a job at which you can excel?

-2. Are you laundry-disabled?
-Most individuals with ADHD feel that they are.
+2. Hate laundry?
+Most individuals with ADHD do.
 Instead of letting laundry pile up, do one load every morning.
 Better yet, train the children to do their own.
 Can’t remember to sort, fold, and return clean laundry to the appropriate spots?
 Put out two baskets: one for clean clothes, the other for dirty clothes.
 Let household members find the clothes they need and deposit soiled ones in the designated basket.

 3. Need a quick de-clutter?
-If you can’t call a cleaning lady because your house is too messy, use the old garbage-bag trick.
+Use the old garbage-bag trick.
 Get a big bag and drop unneeded items from every room into it.

 4. Mail building up?
 Most ADHD households struggle with the daily influx of mail (mostly junk, interspersed with the occasional, carefully hidden important item).
 Stick to this simple mail-handling routine: Open the mail while standing next to the kitchen trashcan.
 Throw away junk mail immediately — or, better yet, drop it into a handy recycling basket.
 Then, place any bills (unopened) in one pile, important correspondence (that which requires a response) in a second.
 Immediately take both piles to the desk where they “live” — the bills to the “bill-to-be paid” slot; the correspondence to the pile for “action” items.